jonathansada/RagFeed/README.md

 - Python dependencies in `requirements.txt` installed (recomended to use a virtual environment)

 **Note**: Default ollama url, model and embedder used can be edited on `settings.py`

+## Current limitations
+- Sources must be added directly on the database.
+- The app must be used in Dark Mode.
+- Settings page is a placeholder.

 ## How to run
 1. Clone repository